Hufaidh: Description

+The mythical island has been described as "Arabian Nights-like" due to its legends of gold palaces and for being a Jinn habitable area that was only seen by lost locals.

+Sightings

-Thesiger's host, Sadam, earlier related that “One of the Fartus saw it, years ago, when I was a child.
+Thesiger's host, a man named Saddam, related that “One of the Fartus saw it, years ago, when I was a child.
 He was looking for buffalo and when he came back his speech was all muddled up, and we knew he had seen Hufaidh."

-He further said, “Saihut, the great AIbu Muhammad sheikh, searched for Hufaidh with a fleet of canoes in the days of the Turks, but he found nothing.

-When Thesiger made some skeptical comment Sadam emphatically said, "No, Sahib, Hufaidh is there all right.
+He further said, “Saihut, the great AIbu Muhammad Sheikh, searched for Hufaidh with a fleet of canoes in the days of the Turks, but he found nothing.
+When Thesiger made some skeptical comment Saddam emphatically replied, "No, Sahib, Hufaidh is there all right.
 Ask anyone, the sheikhs or the Government.
 Everyone knows about Hufaidh."

-The island is, perhaps, analogous to the Irish mythical island of Hy-Brazil.